NicSterian/a1-service-expert/admin-context.md

 1. **Route guards:** STAFF + ADMIN can access /admin/\*
 2. **Dev Tools:** ADMIN only (not STAFF)
 3. **Auth check:** On every page load via `/auth/me`
-4. **Redirect:** Non-authenticated â†’ `/login`, Non-authorized â†’ forbidden message
+4. **Redirect:** Non-authenticated → `/login`, Non-authorized → forbidden message
 5. **Logout:** Clear token + redirect to `/login`

 ---

 This session continues from a previous conversation.
 Read this entire brief and then:

-Create or update a repo-root file named admin-context.md and save this whole prompt verbatim inside it.
+Create or update a repo-root file named aadmin-context.md and save this whole prompt verbatim inside it.

-From now on, after every implementation step, append a new entry at the top of admin-context.md in this format:
+From now on, after every implementation step, append a new entry at the top of aadmin-context.md in this format:

-## {YYYY-MM-DD} â€” Implementation #{N}
+## {YYYY-MM-DD} — Implementation #{N}

 Summary:

-- What changed (1â€“5 bullets)
+- What changed (1–5 bullets)

 Files Modified: